 Giles rarely interjects her own text into the lesson plans for history and science.
 However, Year 1 history and science both begin with one of these rare interjections as she explains a Christian (young earth) view of early man and of creation and the age of the earth.
 Year 3's Earth Science course also supports a literal interpretation of scripture and a young earth.
 The curriculum is Christian, but non-Christians might still use it and skip the Bible lessons since the Christian perspective is generally lacking in most internet links.

-....this program is very easy for parents and students to use.
+Students who are independent readers should be able to do much of their work independently, but not all.
+Younger students will, of course, need much more parental assistance.
+Even so, this program is very easy for the parent and student to use.
 It could be great for a family with a number of children as long as you have enough computers or tablets with internet connections.
 (Note that some websites use Adobe Flash and won't run on tablets.)

 Giles has also created a separate site for high school level at www.allinonehighschool.com.
 There are at least four years’ worth of courses for English, math, science, social studies, Bible, and PE/health.
 The growing number of electives include such as courses as art appreciation, music appreciation, and three years of Spanish.
 Courses continue to use online resources such as courses from Georgia Virtual Learning and CK12, so no textbooks need to be purchased.
 While Giles has created some of the high school lessons, Easy Peasy fans have contributed others.

 The entire Easy Peasy website is created on a blog platform and it's quite impressive.
 While it isn't a full-service program with record keeping and personal assistance, you should be able get help with your questions in a number of ways.
 First, read the FAQs on the website.
 Then you might try the very-active Facebook Easy Peasy group.
 If neither of those avenues is productive, you can contact Giles via email.
 Think of Easy Peasy more as a co-op where everyone helps each other.